Marion G. Romney: Early life

 Romney was born in Colonia Juárez, Chihuahua, Mexico, to expatriated parents, George S. Romney and Terressa Artemesia Romney (née Redd).

-His father, George Romney, was the uncle of Michigan governor George W. Romney, who was born in nearby Colonia Dublan.
-Marion Romney is the first cousin, once removed of Mitt Romney.
-Terressa Redd was the daughter of Lemuel Hardison Redd and Sariah Louisa Chamberlain.
-Terressa and George married in 1894 in Colonia Juárez.
+His cousin was Michigan governor George W. Romney, who was born in nearby Colonia Dublan.
+As such, he was the first cousin, once removed of Utah Senator and former presidential candidate Mitt Romney.

 Romney was the second of ten children.
 His younger sister, Lurlene Romney Cheney, later converted to Catholicism and entered a religious order as Sister Mary Catherine, a Carmelite nun at the Carmel of the Immaculate Heart of Mary in Holladay, Utah.

 Romney studied at Academia Juárez until his family left Mexico in 1912, when violence from the ongoing Mexican revolution spread to their region.
 He lived with them for the remainder of his youth in California and Idaho.
 In 1917, the Romneys moved to Rexburg, Idaho, where his father became principal of Ricks Academy.
 Romney graduated valedictorian of Ricks high school in 1918.

 From 1920 to 1923, Romney served as an LDS Church missionary in Australia.
 After returning, he worked in construction in Salt Lake City for his uncle, Gaskell Romney (father of George W. Romney).